barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 Net conclusion to be taken from this section is that classical sequence labeling takes a list of tokens, and returns a list of logits arrays (one array for each input token).
 These logits values can be used to get label and confidence estimation.

+## Decoding problem
+It is easy to use `argmax` method on logits to get the current label for a given token.
+Yet the result may not be sensical.
+There are two problems:

+1. IOB encoding implied constraints.
+In IOB label encoding scheme there are natural constrains: `I` label must be preceded by `B` or `I`.
+Sequence of `O I` does not make sense, as one can not get *inside* label without first *beginning* the label.
+2. XML structure constraints.
+XML tags must be well-formed (correctly nested).
+The result of tagging is addition of XML annotation tag.
+We should make sure that adding annotation tag still preserves well-formedness of the XML tree.
+Technically, one can invent an alternative way of annotationg text spans in XML document, without using XML annotation tag.
+One solution could be to use
+   XML processing instructions to add annotations.
+But in practice XML annotations are way more convenient (and XML tooling is much more mature for tags), that we almost always use tags and must obey correct nesting.

+Both these problems move us into the domain of *constrained label decoding*.
+Among all possible label assignments we must pick the one that minimises the total loss *given the structural constrains*.

+The problem of IOB constraints can be addressed by applying Viterbi-style decoding with the transition matrix that defines the constraint.

+The problem of satisfying XML structure constraint is not yet well understood.
+But we can re-formulate it in the terms of interval nesting problem.

+### XML tree as a set of nested intervals
+First, lets define the text content of an XML document.
+Text content is the text we get after removing all XML tags.

+Each XML tag has its start and end offset into the text content.
+In other words, each XML tag defines an interval on the text content.
+If we take all XML tags and look at all intervals induced by these tags, we will get a set of well-nested intervals.
+Given any two intervals, only following is possible:
+1. one interval is completely inside the other
+2. intervals have zero intersection
+3. intervals are identical
+What can not possibly happen is when two intervals partially overlap.
+This is because it is not an arbitrary set of intervals, but the set induced by a tree XML structure.

+And if we have a set of intervals that obeys properties 1-3 above, we can build a set of valid XML trees out of it!
+This is somewhat ambiguous (because if intervals have the same span, we can choose any order of tag nesting in the tree), but it is possible.

+Now we have a simple way to check if suggested annotation can be put into original XML tree as a tag or not.
+We just need to check that the new interval that this annotation is proposing does not break rules 1-3 above wrt any other interval already present in the tree.

+Putting it all together: once we have logits for every token in XML tree, we should run Viterbi algorithm that suppresses impossible IOB decodings and, additionally, check for the interval to be admissible.

+As we decode labels, we check for the interval start/end.
+If some intervals starts at the current token, we split Viterbi decoding into the same number of sub-streams.
+Each stream represents the choice of this interval as its "base".
+If an interval is "base" for a Viterbi decoding, then label transition from B or I to (O, B) is not allowed until the end of this interval.
+Additionally, if Viterbi decoding starts a label at this exact token, then we add a normal decoding that must end at or before the end of the smallest of these intervals.